zinzy/zinzy.website-v3/content/posts/2024-03-20-accessibility-on-the-small-web.md

 title: "Accessibility on the small web"
 date: 2024-03-20
 categories:
   - Essays
 tags:
-- indieweb-carnival
+  - IndieWeb Carnival
   - accessibility
-- small-web
+  - small web
   - questions
   - design
   - inclusion
 ---

 [The March edition of the IndieWeb Carnival](https://blog.basementcommunity.com/accessibility-in-the-personal-web/) is about accessibility on the small web.
 The host, [orchids](https://blog.basementcommunity.com/), touches on a note-worthy design pattern found in this fine corner of the Internet: that of artsy, personal websites that emulate technology of old, particularly the early days of Internet.
 The fair question orchids poses is: how does this design pattern affect people with particular accessibility needs?

 Here I am.